Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Related Works

 As an extension of ZSL, multi-label zero-shot learning (ML-ZSL) is developed to identify multiple seen and unseen labels in an image.
-The keys to this task are the alignment of image with its relevant label embeddings and the relation between seen and unseen label embeddings.
-To this end, Fast0Tag~\cite{fast0tag} and ZS-SDL~\cite{zssdl} aim to find principal directions of an image along which the relevant labels rank higher while LESA~\cite{lesa} and BiAM~\cite{biam} introduce attention module to capture both local and global features for better recognition of multiple objects.
+The keys to this task are the alignment of image embeddings with its relevant label embeddings and the relation between seen and unseen label embeddings.
+To this end, Fast0Tag~\cite{fast0tag} and ZS-SDL~\cite{zssdl} aim to find principal directions of an image along which the relevant labels rank higher.
+LESA~\cite{lesa} and BiAM~\cite{biam} introduce attention module to capture both local and global features for better recognition of multiple objects.
 On the other hand, GAN-MLZSL~\cite{ganmlzsl} introduces generative adversarial networks (GANs) to tackle the problem of multi-label feature synthesis from corresponding multi-label class embedding.
-However, most existing ML-ZSL works~\cite{fast0tag,lesa,biam,ganmlzsl} exploit only single-modal knowledge via a language model(\eg, GloVe~\cite{glove}) as label embedding.
-Due to lack of visual information during the training process, these language-based models cannot capture visual consistency among labels, thus limiting the generalization ability between seen and unseen labels.
-Moreover, most methods utilize word-level label embeddings and cannot generate label embedding of arbitrary text directly, thus hindering the performance on text labels.
+However, most existing ML-ZSL works exploit only single-modal knowledge via a language model(\eg, GloVe).
+Due to the lack of visual information, these language-based models cannot capture visual consistency among labels, thus limiting the generalization ability.
 By contrast, we attempt to explore multi-modal knowledge from VLP models to leverage the consistency of image and label embeddings and can handle multiple word and text unseen labels.